DEX-ware/fair-atomic-swap/README.md

 ## Reference

-Han, R., Lin H., Yu J. (2019) On the optionality and fairness of Atomic Swaps.
+Runchao Han, Haoyu Lin and Jiangshan Yu.
+On the optionality and fairness of Atomic Swaps.
 To appear in The First ACM Conference on Advances in Financial Technologies (AFT’19), Oct 2019.

 ## License